-6.3 The Relevant Authority or an Auditor can Audit the Supplier during the relevant
+- 6.3 The Relevant Authority or an Auditor can Audit the Supplier during the relevant Contract Period and for up to 18 Months from the End Date of the Contract and, in the case of CCS, for up to 18 Months from the latest End Date to occur under any Call-Off Contract. - 6.4 During an Audit, the Supplier must: - (a) allow the Relevant Authority or any Auditor access to: - (i) any Sites, equipment and Supplier's System used in the performance of the Contract to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit; and (ii) Supplier Staff, and - (ii) Supplier Staff; and - (b) provide information within the permitted scope of the Audit to the Relevant Authority or to the Auditor and reasonable cooperation at their request. - 6.5 Where the Audit of the Supplier is carried out by an Auditor, the Auditor shall be entitled to share any information obtained during the Audit with the Relevant Authority and the Relevant Authority shall use reasonable endeavours to ensure that its Auditor does not unreasonably disrupt the Supplier or its provision of the Deliverables, save insofar as the Supplier accepts and acknowledges that Audits carried out by Auditors are outside the control of the Relevant Authority. - 6.6 If the Supplier: - (a) is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (i) tell the Relevant Authority and give reasons; - (ii) propose corrective action; and - (iii) provide a deadline for completing the corrective action; and then the Supplier must notify the Buyer in writing as soon as practicable, setting out the actual or anticipated effect of the event.

-Contract Period and for up to 18 Months from the End Date of the Contract and, in the case of CCS, for up to 18 Months from the latest End Date to occur under any Call-Off Contract.
+(b) becomes aware of an event that has occurred or is likely to occur in the future which will have a material effect on the:

-- 6.4 During an Audit, the Supplier must: - (a) allow the Relevant Authority or any Auditor access to: - (i) any Sites, equipment and Supplier's System used in the performance of the Contract to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit; and - (ii) Supplier Staff; and - (b) provide information within the permitted scope of the Audit to the Relevant Authority or to the Auditor and reasonable cooperation at their request. - 6.5 Where the Audit of the Supplier is carried out by an Auditor, the Auditor shall be entitled to share any information obtained during the Audit with the Relevant Authority and the Relevant Authority shall use reasonable endeavours to ensure that its Auditor does not unreasonably disrupt the Supplier or its provision of the Deliverables, save insofar as the Supplier accepts and acknowledges that Audits carried out by Auditors are outside the control of the Relevant Authority. - 6.6 If the Supplier: - (a) is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (i) tell the Relevant Authority and give reasons; - (ii) propose corrective action; and - (iii) provide a deadline for completing the corrective action; and - (b) becomes aware of an event that has occurred or is likely to occur in the future which will have a material effect on the: - (i) Supplier's currently incurred or forecast future Costs; and - (ii) forecast Charges for the remainder of the Contract;
+- (i) Supplier's currently incurred or forecast future Costs; and - (ii) forecast Charges for the remainder of the Contract;